gajus/slonik/.README/VALUE_PLACEHOLDERS.md

 SELECT $1
 ```

-> Do not mix question mark and positional value placeholders in a single query.
+Note: Mixing anonymous and position placeholders in a single query will result in an error.

 ### A value set